My Long Engagement Has Been Hard — Here's How We've Made It Work

 @allisonraskinbaby Bye bye long engagements. #fyp #abandoned #engaged #fiance ♬ original sound - Allison Raskin

-According to licensed family and marriage counsellor Amie Harwick, questioning your relationship during an engagement is to be expected, and encouraged.
-"If you didn't question your engagement, that could actually be more of an issue," she told R29 in 2017.
+According to licensed family and marriage counselor Amie Harwick, questioning your relationship during an engagement is to be expected, and encouraged.
+"If you didn't question your engagement, that could actually be more of an issue," she told Refinery29 in 2017.
 "It's important to say to yourself, 'Is this something I want?
 Have we talked about this enough?
 Is it consistent with both of our individual goals?'"

 Sounds lovely.
 How does one go about achieving this seemingly elusive secure engagement?
-Charisse recommends being curious about the change developing in your partner, even if you are feeling overwhelmed about your own sense of personal evolution.
+Cooke recommends being curious about any change developing in your partner, even if you're feeling overwhelmed about your own sense of personal evolution.
 "We are going to change throughout our lives — and so will our partners," she says.
 "While change can feel frightening, it is also something that can be embraced.
 Maintaining openness to what our partners do and what we feel drawn to do can keep things interesting and allow our love for each other to be expressed in different ways."

-We may have had our fill of change of late but Charisse often sees couples disconnect due to a lack of change.
+We may have had our fill of change as of late, but Cooke often sees couples disconnect due to a lack of change.
 "When couples begin to disconnect it’s often due to things being very comfortable, but predictable," she says.
 "Complacency and lethargy can set in within the relationship.
 Reconnecting doesn’t have to be a major change but rather a return to some of the effort and playfulness that is generally evident at the start of a relationship."